mauriziopinto/RepData_PeerAssessment1/PA1_template.md

 The mean of total number of steps taken per day is **1.0766189 &times; 10<sup>4</sup>** and the median is **1.0766189 &times; 10<sup>4</sup>**

 The impact is that the total daily number of steps per day and the median are higher, because we added some values that were previously NA.
+The median is equal to the mean, because we replaced the NAs with the mean and that value became the midpoint of our frequency distribution.
 The mean is exactly the same, because we replaced the NA values with the mean value for the corresponding interval and then divided by the full sample (not only by the sample with not NA values in the "step" variable)

 ## Are there differences in activity patterns between weekdays and weekends?